chrplr/PCBS/slides/lecture_clean_code.md

 ---

-Example from a past student
+Example from a past student:

+    !python
+    exp = design.Experiment("Task") #create and name new exp object

 ---

+Example from a past student:

     !python
     exp = design.Experiment("Task") #create and name new exp object

 - Redundant comment.
 This is just noise.
+Remove it.

 ---